-7 Build a reading den.
-Find somewhere cosy, snuggle up and read your favourite book!
+Build a reading den.
+Find somewhere cosy. snuggle up and read your favourite book!

 8 Use an old sock to create a puppet.
-Can you put an a puppet show for someone?
+Can you put on a puppet show for someone?

-Make a list of all the electrical Items in each room of your home.
-Can you come up with any ideas to use less electricity?
-Design and make a homemade board game and play it with your family.
+Make a list of Design and all the electrical make a Items in each room homemade board of your home. game and play it with Can you come up your family. with any ideas to use